Portakallı Zeytinyağlı Kereviz

 Garnish and serve.

-Transfer gently to a serving platter, hit it aggressively with chopped fresh dill, and serve at room temperature with plenty of crusty bread.
+Gently transfer the cooled vegetables to a serving platter, shower generously with fresh dill, and serve at room temperature alongside crusty bread to mop up the citrus glaze.

 Notes